 Season 11 Episode Descriptions

 Unsure what to do with their lives and seeking wisdom from others, a team of young adults sets off on a cross-country road trip to interview professionals in diverse careers who can provide insight on building a fulfilling life.
 Ed, a recent college graduate from the small town of Colchester, England, is stagnating in a dead-end job and living with his parents.
 Determined to branch out of his hometown, he hopes this trip will give him the confidence to pursue broader possibilities.
 Tele’jon, an 18-year-old from violence-plagued Oakland, CA, seeks to channel his passion for community activism into a socially impactful career.
 29-year-old Olivia left a stifling small town upbringing to join the Air Force and explore the world.
-Now at a point in life where she wants to settle down, she hopes to blend her interests of sustainable farming and community-building into a satisfying livelihood.
-After meeting each other in San Francisco, the team hops aboard Roadtrip Nation’s iconic green RV and travels to Santa Cruz, CA. There, they interview climbing instructor Jakob Laggner, who left a traditional desk job to found Treks and Tracks, a company that leads outdoor expeditions.
-Unsure what to do with their lives and seeking wisdom from others, a team of young adults sets off on a cross-country road trip to interview professionals in diverse careers who can provide insight on building a fulfilling life.
-Ed, a recent college graduate from the small town of Colchester, England, is stagnating in a dead-end job and living with his parents.
-Determined to branch out of his hometown, he hopes this trip will give him the confidence to pursue broader possibilities.
-Tele’jon, an 18-year-old from violence-plagued Oakland, CA, seeks to channel his passion for community activism into a socially impactful career.
-29-year-old Olivia left a stifling small town upbringing to join the Air Force and explore the world.
-Now at a point in life where she wants to settle down, she hopes to blend her interests of sustainable farming and community-building into a satisfying livelihood.
+Now looking to settle down, she hopes to blend her interests of sustainable farming and community-building into a satisfying livelihood.
 After meeting each other in San Francisco, the team hops aboard Roadtrip Nation’s iconic green RV and travels to Santa Cruz, CA. There, they interview climbing instructor Jakob Laggner, who left a traditional desk job to found Treks and Tracks, a company that leads outdoor expeditions.

-The road-trippers’ search for wisdom continues in San Francisco, where they interview Roy Remer, a volunteer coordinator at the Zen Hospice Project, who uses Buddhist principles to serve the emotional needs of the terminally ill.
+The road-trippers’ search for wisdom continues in San Francisco where they interview Roy Remer, a volunteer coordinator at the Zen Hospice Project, who uses Buddhist principles to serve the emotional needs of the terminally ill.
 Roy reflects on the difficulty of letting go, and encourages the road-trippers to practice saying goodbye to the various stages of life in order to grow into the next version of themselves.
-Next, the road-trippers talk the importance of self-reflection with Omar Cardenas, a youth organizer for the Children’s Defense Fund.
-Omar’s personal transformation from troubled high school drop out to empowering mentor inspires Tele’jon, who aspires to do similar work.
-Later, a drive to Los Angeles lands the road-trippers at the doorstep of Ian Harvie, a transgendered stand-up comedian whose self-deprecating brand of humor hilariously tackles issues of gender identity and societal expectations.
+Next, the team heads down to Southern California to talk the importance of culture with Omar Cardenas, a youth organizer for the Children’s Defense Fund.
+Omar’s personal transformation from troubled high school dropout to empowering mentor inspires Tele’jon, who aspires to do similar work.
+Later, the road-trippers arrive at the doorstep of Ian Harvie, a transgendered stand-up comedian whose self-deprecating brand of humor hilariously tackles issues of gender identity and societal expectations.
 Ian discusses his challenge-filled journey of self-acceptance, stirring up powerful emotions in Olivia.
-The road-trippers ultimately leave the interview feeling more resolute in their identities and determined to live their lives in a way that’s true to themselves.
+The road-trippers leave the interview feeling more resolute in their identities and determined to live their lives in a way that’s true to themselves.

 Against a backdrop of sweeping sand and swaying palm trees, the road-trippers make their way to Palm Springs to interview NASA engineer Adam Steltzner.
-Adam boasts an impressive resume that includes directing the landing of the Curiosity rover on Mars, but describes an unlikely sequence of life events that led him to where he is: He was a terrible student in school, isn’t sure whether he graduated high school, and spent years as an aimless musician without even knowing the Earth rotated on an axis!
+Adam boasts an impressive resume that includes directing the landing of the Curiosity rover on Mars, but describes an unlikely sequence of life events that led him to where he is: He was a terrible student in school, isn’t sure whether he graduated high school, and spent years aimlessly playing in bands, unaware that the Earth rotates on an axis.
 A fateful night looking up at the stars eventually kindled his interest in science, but his circuitous path teaches the road-trippers that it’s always possible to alter your trajectory.
 Later, in Taos, New Mexico, the team meets with Sherry Grathler, a river guide who backed out of a career in law to pursue the outdoors.
 Sherry discusses the challenges of defying societal expectations, and leads the road-trippers through a whitewater rapid excursion down the Rio Grande that teaches them the importance of going with the flow of life.
-Later, the road-trippers find themselves pleasantly outside their comfort zones with a festive Fourth of July celebration deep in the heart of Texas.
+Outside of their comfort zones but heartened by their new experiences, the road-trippers finish the week deep in the heart of Texas at a festive Fourth of July celebration.

-The road-trippers meander through the South, eventually stopping in New Orleans, where they interview a range of individuals, including a chef, a graphic designer, and a veterinarian at a chimpanzee sanctuary.
-Later, on an airboat tour through the swamps of Lafitte, the team is surprised to learn that their boat operator is also an alligator wrestler whose involvement with the sport is rooted in a Native American tradition that dates back hundreds of years.
-Next, the road-trippers make the drive up to St. Louis, Missouri, where they participate in a Zombie Fun Run.
-Olivia reflects on her affinity for life on the road, noting her appreciation for the way that traveling shakes you out of your habits and “rattles the cage.”
-Moving onto Washington D.C., the road-trippers interview Ben Drexler, a former non-profit professional who left his traditional 9-5 to become a poi (fire) spinner.
-Ben encourages the road-trippers to think about life as a gift, and challenges them to find their own niches that allow them to express who they are.
-After learning a bit about the craft, Ed and Tele’jon both give fire spinning a whirl, finding liberation in confronting their fears.
+The road-trippers meander through the South, eventually stopping in Louisiana, where they take an airboat tour through the swamps of Lafitte.
+The team is surprised to learn that their boat operator is also an alligator wrestler whose involvement with the sport is rooted in a Native American tradition that dates back hundreds of years.
+From there, the team heads to New Orleans where their interviews expose them to a range of individuals—including a chef, a graphic designer, and a veterinarian at a chimpanzee sanctuary—who represent the diverse influences and perspectives that make New Orleans so unique.
+Moving onto St. Louis, the team participates in a Zombie Fun Run and Olivia reflects on her affinity for life on the road, noting her appreciation for the way that traveling shakes you out of your habits.
+A long stint of driving lands the team in Washington D.C. where they interview Ben Drexler, a former non-profit professional who left a traditional 9-5 to become a poi (fire) spinner.
+Ben tasks the road-trippers with finding their own unique niches that allow them to express themselves.
+Feeling inspired, Ed and Tele’jon both give fire spinning a whirl, finding liberation in confronting their fears.

-In New York City, the 36-foot RV wearily trundles through the city’s narrow streets, and the team miraculously finds a parking spot for their hulking home in record time.
+In New York City, the 36-foot RV wearily trundles through the city’s narrow streets, and the team miraculously finds a parking spot for their home in record time.
 Leaving behind their goliath transportation for a few hours, the road-trippers opt for a new method of travel: the subway.
-As they explore the city, Manhattan seems larger than life to Ed, whose small-town upbringing in England has never brought him face-to-face with a bustling American city.
+As they explore the city, Manhattan seems larger than life to Ed, whose small-town English upbringing has never brought him face-to-face with a bustling American city.
 After taking in the sights, the road-trippers meet Staceyann Chin, a spoken word artist and LGBT rights activist.
 Staceyann delves into her past and opens up about her rough upbringing, during which she was abandoned by her mother and sexually assaulted.
-Reflecting on the effects of traumatic life events, Staceyann notes that while these events will always remain a deep scar, they can also be harnessed for positivity—after all, her tumultuous childhood was the impetus that inspired her to move to NYC and discover the outlet of poetry.
-Closing out the conversation, she encourages the road-trippers to feed their spirits, to take risks, and generally take advantage of their youth.
-Inspired by Staceyann’s urgings, the road-trippers decide to abandon their inhibitions, act on their impulses, and take a “jump” of their own.
+Reflecting on the effects of traumatic life events, Staceyann notes that while these events will always remain a deep scar, they can also be harnessed for positivity—after all, it was her tumultuous childhood that compelled her to move to NYC and discover the outlet of poetry.
+Closing out the conversation, she encourages the road-trippers to feed their spirits, take risks, and make the most of their youth.
+Inspired by Staceyann’s urgings, the road-trippers decide to abandon their inhibitions and take a leap of their own.
 Driving to the coast, they plunge into the Atlantic and swim around in the pouring rain, truly soaking up the fleeting nature of the moment.

 #1108: The Long Road Home